The Calico Dragon

-The Calico Dragon is a 1935 Happy Harmonies cartoon short directed by Rudolf Ising for the Metro-Goldwyn-Mayer cartoon studio.
+The Calico Dragon is a 1935 Happy Harmonies cartoon short directed by Rudolf Ising for Metro-Goldwyn-Mayer.
 Even though the start and end dates for certain scenes are incomplete, the cartoon was produced relatively quickly, with confirmed dates on the animation being done from January 17 to February 14, 1935 and the cartoon first being released on March 30, 1935.

 Plot

 When a little girl falls asleep after reading a fairy tale to her doll, her toys come to life.
-The toys act out a fairy tale in which a prince has to fight a dragon.
+The toys act out a fairy tale in which a prince has to fight a three-headed dragon.